elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 [{"foo", #PID<0.41.0>}]
 ```

 Let's change the `KV.Registry` to use ETS tables.
-Since our registry requires a name as argument, we are going to name the ETS table with the same name as the registry.
+The first change is to modify our registry to require a name argument, we will use it to name the ETS table and the registry process itself.
 ETS names and process names are stored in different locations, so there is no chance of conflicts.

 Open up `lib/kv/registry.ex`, and let's change its implementation.
 We've added comments to the source code to highlight the changes we've made: